-WeChat was developed by and belongs to Chinese tech behemoth Tencent Holdings – the fifth-biggest company in the world, worth $500 billion in early 2018 – though its fortunes have been mixed since.
+WeChat was developed by and belongs to Chinese tech behemoth Tencent Holdings –one of the most valuable companies in the world, worth well over $500 billion as of mid-May 2020.
 Other names in the Tencent stable include QQ Messenger and Riot Games (League of Legends), among many others.
 It also holds various significant stakes in other international app names (Snapchat, Fornite).

 Tencent was reportedly on the brink of purchasing rival popular messaging app WhatsApp in 2014.
 An untimely surgery for CEO Pony Ma, however, allowed a panicked Mark Zuckerberg to get in there first.

 Like WhatsApp, the WeChat app has evolved considerably since those early days.
 Video clips and functionality to find other users followed, then voice and video calls, as well as Facebook-like Moments feed.
 WeChat’s development would grow more innovative after this.
 Leveraging Tencent’s involvement in gaming (which would get deeper in years to come), it added games integration, and presciently, it also moved into the digital payments field – an area in which WhatsApp is trying to follow in the Indian market.